LERCO

 • Optimization of cultivation conditions

-• Technological procedure for the production of modified Natural Killer (NK) cells
+• Technological procedure for modified Natural Killer (NK) cell production

 • Identification and testing of cell types